nansencenter/NERSC-HYCOM-CICE/hycom/MSCPROGS/src/Section/README.md

 **Outputs:**
 - transports.nc       these are the transports outputs
-- section001.dat      not sure if this is supposed to be the actual data
+- section001.dat      these are the nodes in the section(s)
-- transports001.dat   not sure what this is, looks like grid indices and 1-or-0 vales in two columns
+- transports001.dat   these are the nodes in the section(s) specifically for transports
 - tst001.nc           this looks like a bathymetry mask for the section(s)
 - .zoneinfo           just says "ZONE>1"
    Some of these outputs require clarification from someone who is more familiar with them.